Package 'nonprobsvy'

 treetype

-Type of tree for nearest neighbour imputation passed to RANN::nn2() function.
+Type of tree for nearest neighbour imputation (for the NN and PMM estimator) passed to RANN::nn2() function.

 searchtype

-Type of search for nearest neighbour imputation passed to RANN::nn2() function.
+Type of search for nearest neighbour imputation (for the NN and PMM estimator) passed to RANN::nn2() function.

 pmm_weights